Performance and Accountability Framework

 The development of the PAF has helped to identify gaps in the information being collected, and to provide options for filling these gaps.

-The review took stock of over three years of experience in the PAF’s use and examined the extent to which the PAF meets the management requirements of the Emergency Relief Coordinator and the CERF secretariat, information needs of donors to the CERF, as well as whether agencies can readily comply with the provisions of the PAF through their own monitoring and evaluation systems.
+The review took stock of over three years of experience in the PAF’s use and examined the extent to which the PAF meets the management requirements of the ERC and the CERF secretariat, information needs of donors to CERF, as well as whether agencies can readily comply with the provisions of the PAF through their own monitoring and evaluation systems.

 The review also assessed whether, based on experience gained since the PAF was launched in 2010, the indicators outlined in the PAF are still the right ones.